If you’ve spent any time in digital project management, you’ve likely heard of the Scrum methodology.

 1. Product Backlog

-Product backlog lists all the features, functions, and requirements that must be made to the product.
+The product backlog lists all the features, functions, and requirements that must be included in the product, in order of importance.
 It’s common for a product’s requirements to change over the course of development, either to reflect business needs or market trends.
 The product backlog will constantly update to reflect such changes.

 2. Product Backlog Item